mihir-m-gandhi/Meeting-Minutes-App/README.md

 -----------------------------------------
 ### Features

 - `Record audio and create transcript notes` : Hit the Record icon to record audio, and the app will start listening.
-When done, hit the same button again, and text is generated.
+When done, hit the same button again, and a transcript is generated.
 IBM Watson Speech to Text API is used for real-time and accurate transcription.
+- `Speaker Diarization` : Different speakers are identified in the audio and labelled accordingly in the transcript.
-- `Edit text after recording` : The generated text can be edited to correct spelling or grammatical errors, or to add some text to the note before saving it.
+- `Edit text after recording` : The generated transcript can be edited to correct spelling or grammatical errors, or to add some text before saving it.
-- `Text summarization` : View a summary of the text in case of longer audios.
-A bag-of-words model is used for keyword extraction and text summarization.
+- `Text summarization` : A summary of the transcript is also generated for longer audios.
 - `Calendar integration` : In-built calendar to save important dates and reminders.
 - `Save the notes` : Store the text in a txt file for future reference.
 - `Load a saved note` : Load a previously saved file along with its summary within the app itself.